Lodewijk Grondijs: Great War

 Later in September 1915, he left for Russia at the invitation of general Aleksei Brusilov where he was allowed to accompany the Russian 8th Army as a correspondent of The Daily Telegraph.
 Many of his vividly written articles on warfare on the Eastern Front were published in the prestigious French newsweekly l'Illustration.
 He apparently respected the fighting qualities of the common Russian soldier and expressed his admiration numerous times in his articles.
 And although an academic by profession, he seemed to relish the adventure and excitement of war-time journalism and of warfare itself; he is said to have taken active part in combat along with his Russian hosts on many occasions.
 For this, he was decorated with the Imperial Russian Order of St. George, Order of St. Stanislaus, Order of St. Anna and Order of St. Vladimir.

 Grondijs was in Petrograd when the February Revolution took place there.

 After the October Revolution he joined the White forces in southern Russia, where he joined counter-revolutionary armies of generals Lavr Kornilov and Mikhail Alekseev and reported on the Russian Civil War.

 In June 1918 he was the only western war correspondent to join the Volunteer Army in the Kuban Campaign.
-Oddly he appears to have found the time to obtain a doctor's degree in physics at the University of Kharkiv in 1917 on the thesis Elektromagnetische Feldgleichungen bewegter Systeme.
+Oddly he appears to have found the time to obtain a doctor's degree in physics at the University of Kharkov in 1917 on the thesis Elektromagnetische Feldgleichungen bewegter Systeme.
 He also became an honorary captain of the French army as an official war correspondent in Siberia, where he met his future wife during this period.
 After the Bolshevik victory he settled in Paris, becoming associated with the Laboratoire des recherches physiques and studying Byzantology and art history.

 In 1918 he became an accredited war-correspondent to the French government, for which later that year he travelled to the US, Japan and the Russian Far East.
 In the US he met former president Teddy Roosevelt and Tomáš Masaryk who became in 1920 president of Czechoslovakia.
 From Japan he returned to Russia, holding the honorary rank of captain in the French Army and following and reporting on events with the French Military Mission in Siberia during the years 1918–1920.
 For this, he was decorated with the French Légion d'Honneur á titre militaire and the Order of the Rising Sun of Japan.
 He married Antonie Therese Marie Thekla van Embden in 1908, and divorced her in the late 1910s.
 During the Russian Civil War, he married Valentine de Gontjarenko Petrenko, a concert pianist.
 After the definitive Bolshevik victory he returned to Europe, openly professing his anti-Bolshevik views in articles and lectures.